bufbuild/docs.buf.build/docs/generate/usage.md

 ## Docker

-Buf ships a Docker image [bufbuild/buf](https://hub.docker.com/r/bufbuild/buf) that allows you to use `buf` as part of your Docker workflow.
+Buf ships a Docker image [bufbuild/buf](https://hub.docker.com/r/bufbuild/buf) that enables you to use `buf` as part of your Docker workflow.
 For example:

 ```sh
 $ docker run \